High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics

 \section{Numerical Tests}

 Through an extensive set of 1D and 2D numerical tests, we will show that our scheme is uniformly stable, effective and can capture the correct asymptotic limit.
 We use the 3rd order SI-IMEX(4,4,3) scheme in time \eqref{IMEX1_(4,4,3)}, 4th order compact central difference discretization for 2nd order derivatives in the elliptic equation \eqref{eq33:LIbis}, and 5th order finite difference WENO reconstruction in space for both $\nabla_W$ and $\nabla_{CW}$ in Section \ref{ssec: spatial}.
-Overall the scheme is 4th order in space and 3rd order in time, denoted as ``S4T3".
-On the other hand, an ``S2T3" scheme refers to using a 2nd order TVD reconstruction instead of a 5th order WENO reconstruction in the S4T3 scheme.
-Reference solutions are computed by a 5th order finite difference WENO scheme with 3rd order explicit R-K time discretization \cite{shu1998essentially}, denoted as "WENO5RK3".
+Overall the scheme is 4th order in space and 3rd order in time, denoted as ``S4T3". {On the other hand, an ``S2T2" scheme refers to using a 2nd order TVB reconstruction with the parameter $M=1$ instead of a 5th order WENO reconstruction in the S4T3 scheme, and a 2nd order SI-IMEX(3,3,2) scheme in time \eqref{IMEX_(3,3,2)}.} Reference solutions are computed by a 5th order finite difference WENO scheme with 3rd order explicit R-K time discretization \cite{shu1998essentially}, denoted as ``WENO5RK3".
 For simplicity, we all take $\gamma=1.4$ with an ideal EOS.
 The time step is $ \Delta t = \text{CFL}\,\Delta x/\Lambda, $ where $\Lambda = \max_x \left(|u|+\min(1/\eps,1)\,c_s\right)$ in 1D, and $ \Lambda = \max_{x,y} \left(|u|+|v|+\min(1/\eps,1)\,c_s\right) $ in 2D respectively. $c_s=\sqrt{\gamma{p}/{\rho}}$ is the scaled sound speed.
 We take $\text{CFL}=0.25$ for all tests.